lingo/gitmacros/README.md

 ## Contents ##

 ### Everyday tools ###
+These commands will respond to `-h` or `--help` with usage information.

  -  `git-chk-prv <file> [<revision>]`
     Compare a file using difftool against a previous version